sunfounder/10.1-touch-screen/docs/source/connect_the_raspberry_pi_and_screen.rst

 **Step2**

-Fix the Raspberry Pi (or other boards) on the screen back case.
-There are a vertical slot and a horizontal one on the back of the screen, so you can fix boards with different sizes by moving the nuts and 2.5*6 standoffs with the small wrench.
+If you want to use a Raspberry Pi with the screen, then you don't need to adjust the standoffs since they are preset for it.
+Just place the Raspberry Pi on the plate and fasten them with 2.5*14.4 standoffs.

 .. image:: img/inch6.png